 The other thing to consider is direction.
 Where is your subject looking?
 If they are looking left, position them to the right of your picture.
-Your followers want to follow their gaze and feel involved in the moment you captured!
+Your followers want to follow their gaze and feel involved in the moment you captured.

 Perspective is what can make a boring picture interesting.
 You often see people crouching down or – very commonly now – do a gymnastic-like workout to appear as though they are on top of or carrying famous buildings.
-You know what we are talking about, you see them everywhere.

 While this has been overdone now for the past few years, there is some truth behind what they are doing: Pespective changes the way we see everyday things or subjects we have seen before.
-So do think about where you take your picture from and sometimes simply holding the camera down to your chest can help, or making an effort to avoid a bin which would be in the shot, lying in the grass to show your followers the actual view from your napping spot.
+So do think about where you take your picture from and sometimes simply holding the camera down to your chest can help, or making an effort to avoid a bin which would be in the shot, try lying in the grass to show your followers the actual view from your napping spot.

 Knowing all this will help you decide which picture is best for your feed.
 If you are inspiring solo travellers, it is worth posting selfies because it is a realistic picture your followers could take without asking strangers to photograph them all the time.
 If it’s all about fashion and style, think about the colours in your picture and make sure they match when someone scrolls through your profile.

 There are two types of people, those who edit, and those who do it well.

 We have gotten used to overexposed skies which look like a nuclear explosion is about to happen, as much as we are used to seeing friends brunch- somehow made to look like a picture of the 1950s, when their phones wouldn’t have existed, their clothes would have been very different, and the moment would have been unlikely to be worthy of a photograph.
 Back then photos were only to commemorate important milestones.